mareiyang/Skilled-Immigration-and-Business-Diversity-Files/README.md

   Final panel dataset used in regression analysis

 - **`ProsemData.csv`**
-  Larger dataset used to analyze heterogeneity
+  Larger dataset used to analyze heterogeneity.
+This goes in the main folder.
   [Download from Google Drive](#)